poeml/mirrorbrain/redirector/README.txt

    Thus, about 7% of requests will routed to the mirror.

+   (However, remeber that mirrors are not always "complete", so they might not always be considered at all.)

 Q: How often does the scan take place?
 What I am wondering is; if I chose to delete something, how long before the distribution server sees it?
 I